 - 9. As the cake cools, whisk the confectioners’ sugar, lime juice, zest, and a pinch of salt in a small bowl until smooth and glossy.

-- 10. Spread the glaze over the warm cake, allowing it to drizzle down the sides.
-Slide the cake onto a serving platter and devour.
+- 10. Turn the cake onto a cake stand or platter so the smooth bottom is facing up.
+Slather the glaze over the warm cake, allowing it to drizzle down the sides.
+Devour.

 Recipe Testers Reviews